 The defined system computes the least common multiple of n_1 and n_2 , namely $lcm(n_1, n_2)$.
 The idea is to let an object a and an object b appear in membrane 1 for one time unit every n_1 and n_2 time units, respectively.
 The first time when a and b appear together is exactly after $lcm(n_1, n_2)$ time units.
 It is hence sufficient to count the time units until a and b appear together to obtain the results.
 The system consists of two membranes: membrane 1, in which the computation takes place, and membrane 2, where one object c is sent every time unit.
-The number of objects c in membrane 2 will represent the final result of the computation.
+The number of objects c in membrane 2 will represent the result of the computation.

-The initial configuration has one a and one b in membrane 1, together with an object e and an object t.
-Object t is used at each step to send one c into membrane 2.
-Object e is used to check whether a and b appear together.
-Actually, the rules consuming a and b remove them for $n_1 - 1$ and $n_2 - 1$ time units, respectively.
+The initial configuration has one a and one b in membrane 1, together with an object e and an object e.
+Object e is used at each step to send one e into membrane 2.
+Object e is used to check whether e and e appear together.
+Actually, the rules consuming e and e remove them for e and e and e and e and e respectively.
+After these times they appear again as e and e and e and e into e and an object together, the rule e and e are an anomalous considered as a valid computation.
+Therefore, when e and e are an anomalous computation and sends the last e into membrane e.